Current State of Clinical Trials Impacted by the War in Ukraine

 No matter the location, the supply chain has struggled to accommodate trial needs.
 But where there is some product available, sponsors may need to adjust their strategy by taking a deep dive into the data around supply chain logistics, determining how critical the delivery of certain drugs and samples are to the primary endpoints of their trial, and applying risk mitigation strategies to the loss of data to serve patients amidst a broken supply chain.

-While companies and research groups holding clinical trials in Ukraine and Russia are grappling with how to safely carry out their mission – both medically and financially – they must also closely examine ethical and legal ramifications of any response.
+While companies and research groups holding clinical trials in Ukraine and Russia are grappling with how to safely carry out their mission – both medically and financially – they must also closely examine the ethical and legal ramifications of any response.
 Although it is unclear whether remaining in Ukraine or Russia is advisable for each sponsor who has an ongoing clinical trial, the decision to pull away from the region poses an ethically complex challenge worthy of careful deliberation.
 There may be potential legal ramifications of altering or ending a trial of a potentially vital medicine that must be examined.
 Every decision in response to the conflict returns another challenging, yet different, dynamic.
 Redirecting resources and removing clinical trial presence from war-impacted Ukrainian territory might mean solving immediate enrollment challenges, but it does not necessarily offer safety to patients and site staff.

 Even if sponsors work to maintain payments and operations as planned, they may be running into issues seeing these finances through.
-Often the sanctions placed on Russia have dismantled systems for paying site staff, investigators, and for providing compensation to patients.
+Often the sanctions placed on Russia have dismantled systems for paying site staff and investigators, and for providing compensation to patients.
 With the burden on continued financing of clinical operations in the region, drug developers may turn to other geographies.
 Particularly for smaller drug developers who may have limited resources, we have seen a geographical pivot in their clinical trial enrollment strategy.
 Patient enrollment demands and clinical data gaps for trials that were formerly based in Ukraine and Russia are now planned (or being considered) with patient populations in other parts of the world to meet study timelines.

 The Future State of Clinical Trials

 These challenges pose the question ‘where do we go from here?’ as sponsors work hard to protect patients and trial operations in the midst of conflict while adhering to regulations.
-As an industry, we must learn from the conflict’s impact on trials so we can assess future trial design.
+As an industry, we must learn from the conflict’s impact on trials so we can assess the future trial design.

-The conflict in Ukraine has already given way to certain operational changes in the clinical trial landscape that were both unavoidable and inevitable.
+The conflict in Ukraine has already given way to certain operational changes in the clinical trial landscape that was both unavoidable and inevitable.
 Between disrupting the scheduled study visits and adjustments made for trial participants fleeing Ukraine to transfer to other sites, clinical trial protocol deviations have become a necessary path forward to ensuring patients’ rights and safety, wherever possible.

-It is essential that the continuation of ongoing trial treatment, and the preservation of the quality of data should be undertaken with urgency.
+It is essential that the continuation of ongoing trial treatment and the preservation of the quality of data should be undertaken with urgency.
 But how do we inform and equip leaders with the best information to respond ethically and within the bounds of trial protocol?
 Is it better to ask for permission or apologize later under this extreme circumstance?
 The answers to these questions are complex.
 As regulatory agencies pointed to experience gained during the COVID-19 pandemic to help inform sponsors, we anticipate more lessons learned from this conflict to be shared with the industry.

-As additional recommendations for this situation are being developed across the industry, we also anticipate new changes to come.
+As additional recommendations for this specific situation are being developed across the industry, we also anticipate new changes to come.
 With the topic of decentralization already at the forefront of clinical trial study design, the added benefits of telemedicine with respect to trial agility and patient mobility are part of the discussion.
 We aim, in part two of this article series, to examine key components that may offer conflict-resilient strategies to clinical trial design.